proper-testing/proper-testing.github.io/pages_src/Tutorials/index.md

-Summary: Tutorials on the correct use of PropEr
+Summary: Showing the tool's PropEr use
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;